Guardrail-service-testing/guardrail/README.md

 ## setting up mongodb

-- Run `docker run --net=host --name some-mongo -v /home/james/caps/datadir:/data/db -d mongo`
+- Run `docker run --net=host --name replay-mongo -v /HOST/PATH/datadir:/data/db -d mongo`

-  - This will run a mongo container, named `some-mongo` on the background.
+  - This will run a mongo container, named `replay-mongo` on the background.
 See `docker ps`.

   - For now, no credentials are set up.

+## Running App1 in docker by itself

+Build with `docker build -t app1 .`

+Run `docker run -it --rm -P -e "MONGO_URI=mongodb://172.17.0.1:27017/replay" app1`

+The default port is 9001.
+To remap, use `-p 3000:9001` or `-e PORT=3001 -p 3000:3001` The default MONGO_URI points to `172.17.0.1`.
+This is the default IP of the host from inside the container.